 The same goes for selling a home.
-An agent should be able to market the community around your home effectively.
+An agent should be able to effectively market to the community around your home.
 When the local area around the house is marketed correctly and seems appealing, it draws more buyers to the home.
 Having an extensive local knowledge is a standard that should be met by any potential agent you are considering.

 Most communication these days is done by email or texting.
 That is likely the way that you will communicate with your agent most often.
 Due to this, you want your agent to be able to use these technology communication outlets effectively.

 There is more technology involved in real estate than just email and texting.
-Many agents use eSignature platforms to collect signatures and store documents.
-As well as transaction management technology, like Transactly, that provide an online experience for buyers and sellers.
-Ask your potential agent about what kinds of technology they use, and how those platforms contribute to a better experience for you.
+Many agents use eSignature platforms to collect signatures and store documents as well as transaction management technology, like Transactly, that provide an online experience for buyers and sellers.
+Ask your potential agent what kinds of technology they use and how those platforms contribute to a better experience for you.